 expertise to determine the most appropriate care plan for you.

-While on chemotherapy at Dana-Farber/Brigham and Women's Cancer Center, you will have a medical oncologist and nurse practitioners involved in your care.
-Our medical oncologists have experience with the latest therapies and have the expertise to tailor
+While on chemotherapy at Dana-Farber Brigham Cancer Center, you will have a medical oncologist and nurse practitioners involved in your care.
+Our medical oncologists have experience with the latest therapies and have the expertise to tailor these therapies

 - Throughout your treatment, your team of medical oncologists, nurse practitioners, nurses, dietitians, social workers, and other staff will work to minimize the side effects of chemotherapy and maximize your quality of life.